AyushChauhan9389/S3manager/README.md

 ## Usage

 After installation, use the `main.py` script to interact with S3Manager.
-This interface allows you to upload images, generate thumbnails, and manage your gallery.
+This interface allows you to perform various file management operations such as:

+- Uploading files to S3 buckets
+- Downloading files from S3 buckets
+- Listing files and buckets
+- Organizing files within buckets
+- Managing file metadata

 For detailed usage instructions, refer to the documentation or comments within each module.